Caring, Safe, and Orderly Learning Environments

-Junior High School Police Liaison Officers
+Junior High School Resource Officers

 Creating and maintaining a safe environment for our students and staff is one of the most important tasks educators have.
 It is with this in mind that each junior high school in Community Consolidated School District 15 partners with local law enforcement to conduct two (2) unannounced canine searches each year for illegal drugs.

 All canine searches are limited in scope to lockers and other common areas (e.g., gym lockers, library, etc.) with building administration being present throughout the exercise.
 When a canine search is being conducted, the school is placed into a soft-lockdown.
 A soft-lockdown requires students and staff to remain in their classroom where instruction continues to take place.

 In the event that illegal drugs are found during a canine search, building administration conducts a full investigation that would most likely involve the participation of our school resource officer and appropriate school-based and legal consequences would be issued.

 Junior high administration will inform their parent and staff communities of each canine search after it has taken place.

 Additional information about searches in Community Consolidated School District 15 can be found in Board of Education Policy 7:140.